sharpecs/mycota/README.md

     <center>
 </figure>

-The characteristics that define the role of fungi in this analysis are either symbiont, recycler, or parasite.
-The role had the strongest relationship with zones in the correlation matrix and is also strongly coupled with the group.
-The model has predicted no changes for this variable.
-The only parasitic group in the dataset is Rust, which has little impact (could not be quantified) on the park.
+The characteristics that define the *Role* or functioning of fungi in this analysis are either symbiont, recycler, or parasite.
+As noted, the *Role* had the strongest relationship with *Zone* in the correlation matrix and is also strongly coupled with the group.
+The model shows a 15% change for this variable consistent across all zones.
+The only parasitic group identified in the dataset is *Rust*, which is modeled as having no major influence. *Rust* has been observed in only two zones.

-A symbiotic relationship with fungi is critical for keeping ecosystems in balance and is therefore seen as Darwin's Blind Spot within the patterns of evolution.
+A symbiotic relationship with fungi is critical for maintaining ecosystems in balance and is therefore viewed as **Darwin's Blind Spot** within the patterns of evolution.
 However, this mutual partnership can shift to parasitism when conditions change.
-In this analysis , the model predicts no change in the role of fungi, suggesting that the park is in a healthy condition with a balanced ecosystem.
+In this analysis, the model indicates no change in the functioning of fungi, suggesting that the park is in a healthy condition with a balanced ecosystem.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>